-CIST 2120 - Using Application Software
+CIST 2120 - Supporting Application Software (4)

-Prerequisite: COMP 1000.
 This course provides students with knowledge in the following areas: word processing, spreadsheets and presentation software.
 Word processing topics include creating, customizing, and organizing documents by using formatting and visual content that is appropriate for the information presented.
 Spreadsheet topics include creating and manipulating data, formatting data and content, creating and modifying formulas, presenting data visually, and collaborating on and securing data.
 Presentation topics include creating and formatting presentation masters and templates, creating and formatting slide content, working with dynamic visual content, and collaborating on and delivering presentations.
 This course is designed to help prepare students for the Microsoft Certification tests in Word, Excel and PowerPoint.

-CIST 2122 - A+ Preparation
+CIST 2122 - A+ Preparation (3)

-Prerequisite: COMP 1122.
 This course serves to prepare students to complete the CompTIA A+ certification examination.
 It will provide students with advanced knowledge of computer technology, networking, and security fundamentals.
 Students will possess the skills required to identify hardware, peripherals, networking components, and security components.
 Students will understand basic operating system functionality and troubleshooting methodology while practicing proper safety procedures and effective interaction skills with customers and peers.

-CIST 2126 - Comprehensive Presentations and E-Mail Techniques
+CIST 2126 - Comprehensive Presentations and eMail Techniques (3)

-3 Prerequisite: Program admission.
 This course provides students with knowledge in PIM (Personal Information Management) and presentation software.
 Presentation topics include creating and formatting presentation masters and templates, creating and formatting slide content, working with dynamic visual content, and collaborating on and delivering presentations.
 Personal information manager topics include e-mail, calendar, task manager, contact manager, note taking, a journal and web browsing.

-CIST 2127 - Comprehensive Word Processing Techniques
+CIST 2127 - Comprehensive Word Processing Techniques (3)